massimocaprinali/cloud-foundry-public/depapps.md

 You can view the following environment variables of a running {{site.data.keyword.Bluemix_notm}} application by using the **bluemix app env** command or from the {{site.data.keyword.Bluemix_notm}} user interface:

   * User-defined variables that are specific for an application.
-For information about how to add a user-defined variable to an app, see [Adding user-defined environment variables](#ud_env).
+For more information, see [Adding user-defined environment variables](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps#ud_env).

   * The VCAP_SERVICES variable, which contains connection information to access a service instance.
 If your application is bound to multiple services, the VCAP_SERVICES variable includes the connection information for each service instance.
 For example: